 We follow their every move, but what do the Royals do when they're off duty?
-Here's a look at some of the more surprising royal hobbies
+Here's a look at some of the more surprising royal hobbies.

-Kate, Duchess of Cambridge
+Kate, Princess of Wales

 Like her mother Princess Anne, Zara was a member of the British equestrian team, winning a silver medal at the 2012 Olympic Games.
 Zara also finished second at Luhmuhlen in 2013 before taking a break to have her child Mia.
 She successfully returned to the saddle in time to win team silver at the 2014 World Equestrian Games.
 Zara now rides whenever she can.

 * Originally published in 2019.
+Updated in 2022.